 • typedefs don’t support templatization, but alias declarations do.

-• Alias templates avoid the “::type” suffix and, in templates, the “typename”
+• Alias templates avoid the “::type” suffix and, in templates, the “typename”prefix often required to refer to typedefs.

 • C++14 offers alias templates for all the C++11 type traits transformations.